克利 Patrick A Kelly

 Patrick A Kelly

-At the express wish of his teachers with the aim of making available the esoteric principles of internal development through the practice of True Taiji, Patrick established a Europe wide teaching network.
+At his teachers' request, with the aim of making available the esoteric principles of internal development through the practice of True Taiji, Patrick established a Europe wide teaching network.
 This is a loose association of mature intelligent practitioners - with no committees, no fees, no rules, no obligations, no school to join and none to leave - people simply practice what is taught with more or less energy and intelligence according to their choice.
 Within it 50 senior practitioners (20+ years Taiji and 14+ years with Patrick) along with 150 close practitioners (average 14 to 20 years Taiji) teach some thousands of students through their fully independent schools.

 "Seek a broad balance of experience in life":

 give respect to those who pass down the teaching,

 be humble in the face of the high forces behind the teaching.

 using any helpful exercises or meditations,